Academic Standing

 Termination of Matriculation/Registration

-The Office of Professional and Graduate Studies in collaboration with individual Program Directors reserves the right at any time to terminate matriculation if the student fails to make sufficient progress towards the degree or to cancel a student’s registration if he/she is registered for courses for which he/she does not have the prerequisites.
+The College of Professional and Graduate Studies in collaboration with Chairpersons, Directors and Deans reserves the right, at any time, to terminate matriculation if a student fails to make satisfactory academic progress towards completion of a degree or clinical requirements, or to cancel a student’s registration if the student is registered for courses for which she/he does not have the required pre-requisites.